coin-or/SYMPHONY/README.md

 There is a white paper that guides the user through the development of the matching solver.

+## CURRENT TESTING STATUS

+SYMPHONY can be used in a very large number of possible configurations and we simply aren't able to test them all.
+Below is a rough idea of the testing status of various configurations to date.
+If you need a certain configuration, I would be happy to help you get it running.
+Please let me know.

+## LP INTERFACES

+**The native interfaces for OSL and CPLEX have been deprecated** **Only LP solvers with OSI interfaces are supported**

+Well tested: CPLEX, CLP

+Well tested, but have some stability or other issues: GLPK

+Compiled, but not well tested: SPX

+## TESTED CONFIGURATIONS

+### SEQUENTIAL

+Sequential configurations are now automatically built and tested on Linux, OS X, and Windows using Github Actions (see above for status).

+### SHARED MEMORY PARLLEL (OpenMP)

+Builds and passes unit test with gcc and CLP on LINUX.

+### DISTRIBUTED MEMORY PARALLEL (PVM)

+Known configurations that build and pass unit test

+- gcc on LINUX with PVM 3.4

+### APPLICATIONS

+- SYMPHONY (used as a generic MILP solver): Well tested.

+- MATCH (matching): Tested, but not very extensively.

+- MPP (mixed postman problem): Tested, but not very extensively.

+- VRP (vehicle routing problem): Well tested.

+- CNRP (capacitates network routing problem): Well tested.

+- MCKP (multi criteria knapsack problem): Well tested.

+- SPP (set partitioning problem): Tested, but not very extensively.

+- SPP+CUTS (set partitioning problem with cutting planes): Tested, but not very extensively.

+### CUT GENERATORS

+Cut generators are supplied by the Cut Generation Library (CGL).
+The cut generators that are turned on by default have been well tested.
+Two cut generators that are part ofthe CGL are turned off by default because of known issues.
+These are lift and project cuts and the simple rounding cuts.
+The generator for Gomory cuts works well, but has somenumerical issues.
+We found a few cases where the optimal solution was not found when using the Gomory cut generator, especially in combination with CPLEX.
+If the solver is not performing as it should, try turning off some of the cut generators to see if that fixes the problem.

 ## ADDITIONAL DOCUMENTATION

 If you have downloaded a source distribution, LaTex source for the full